Adam Sandler blasted after repeatedly touching Claire Foy's knee

 Adam, meanwhile, seemed oblivious to what was happening, as he carried on telling a story to the audience with a story.

-But he didn't stop there, he also touched Emma's leg, his co-star in the new Netflix film The Meyerwitz Stories.
+But he didn't stop there, he also touched Emma's leg, his co-star in the new Netflix film The Meyerowitz Stories.

 Fans vented on Twitter, with one saying: "Claire Foy replacing Adam Sandler’s hand onto his own knee rather than hers, was the perfect “haha dont touch me again” move #GrahamNorton"